Student Success

 Emergency Resources for Enrolled Students

-• Any currently enrolled student with a FAFSA on file experiencing academic or life circumstance hardship or emergencies is eligible to apply.
+Any currently enrolled student experiencing academic or life circumstance hardship or emergencies is eligible to apply.

-• Student must provide documentation with heir application, bills, invoices, statements, or disconnection notices must be in the students name.
+• Student must provide documentation with their application, bills, invoices, statements, or disconnection notices must be in the students name.

 • Evidence will be reviewed by a select group of administrators who may indicate need has been established, denied, or request additional information.